Audiologist & Speech-Language Pathologist (SLP) Programs

 Audiologist School & SLP Program Accreditation

-Accreditation ensures that a university, school, or program is meeting quality standards.
-Accreditation means students and employers can trust an educational institution, and it’s of paramount importance in an increasingly fragmented landscape of on-campus, online, and hybrid programs.
+Accreditation ensures that a university, school, or program meets quality standards.
+It means students and employers can trust an educational institution, and it’s of paramount importance in an increasingly fragmented landscape of on-campus, online, and hybrid programs.

 At the undergraduate level, audiologist schools and SLP programs will generally receive a broad regional accreditation.
 Those regional accrediting entities include: